openstack/puppet-openstack-guide/doc/source/ci.rst

        style.
    * - gate-puppet--puppet-syntax-{3,4}
      - Syntax checks for Puppet manifests, templates, and Hiera YAML.
-The jobs runs on latest Puppet 3.x and 4.x releases.
+The jobs run on the latest Puppet 3.x and 4.x releases.
      - Yes
      - Read the job logs to see where the code does not follow the Puppet syntax style.
    * - gate-puppet--puppet-unit-{3.4,3.6,3.7,3.8,4.0}
      - RSpec tests for Puppet manifests.
-The jobs runs on Puppet 3.4, 3.6, 3.7, 3.8 and 4.0.
+The jobs run on Puppet 3.4, 3.6, 3.7, 3.8 and 4.0.
      - Yes
      - Read the job logs to see where the tests are failing. `More documentation about RSpec <http://rspec-puppet.com/tutorial/>`__
    * - gate-puppet--puppet-unit-latest
      - RSpec tests for Puppet manifests.
-The jobs runs on the latest version of Puppet.
+The jobs run on the latest version of Puppet.
 It aims to be experimental to track any work to do in the module to be compatible with the latest release of Puppet.
      - No
      - Read the job logs to see where the tests are failing.
-Even though the job is not voting, please raise a bug in Launchpad to make sure someone have a look and maybe update the module to work with latest version of Puppet.
+Even though the job is non-voting, please raise a bug in Launchpad to make sure someone has a look and maybe update the module to work with latest version of Puppet.
    * - gate-puppet--puppet-beaker-rspec-dsvm-{centos7,trusty}
      - Beaker jobs to do functional testing.
 It will prepare the Puppet